Hamiltonian Lie algebroids: The category of hamiltonian Lie algebroids

 \section{The category of hamiltonian Lie algebroids}

 To further develop the concept of hamiltonian Lie algebroids, we will now introduce and study the notion of morphisms.
 This will lead to a unified framework for the various structures that make up a hamiltonian Lie algebroid.
-The theory developed here will be used in the example in Sec.~\ref{sec:ReduceIsotropy} on transitive Lie algebroids and in Sec.~\ref{sec:HamHReduced}, where we study important classes of hamiltonian structures on quotients of Lie algebroids, as well as in Sec.~\ref{sec:CohomInterp}, where we give a cohomological interpretation of hamiltonian Lie algebroids.
+The theory developed here will be used in the example in Section \ref{sec:ReduceIsotropy} on transitive Lie algebroids and in Section \ref{sec:HamHReduced}, where we study important classes of hamiltonian structures on quotients of Lie algebroids, as well as in Section \ref{sec:CohomInterp}, where we give a cohomological interpretation of hamiltonian Lie algebroids.